amankumar110/Music-App/README.md

-# Unit Conversion App
+# Music Player APp

-An android unit conversion application for Android 7.0 (Nougat) or higher.
+An android music player which supports android 7.0 or higher.

 ## Demo: